Markdown Is Bad for You

 it also at some point stops being Markdown, and starts being HTML.
 And like I've already said: it's only natural,

 because it was designed this particular way.
-Not only it wants to become HTML, it also allows user to inline HTML.
-It
+Not only it wants to become HTML, it also allows user to inline the HTML.

 writing for the web.
 It never tried to replace anything, and that's probably the worst sin of all.
 Thanks to Markdown,